Cos2x – Formula, Identity, and Solved Math Tasks

 Definition of cos2x

-The definition of cos2x in trigonometry is a function that represents the cosine of double any given angle (x).
-The cos2x identity is also called the double angle identity of the cosine function.
+The definition of cos2x in trigonometry is a function that represents the cosine of twice any given angle (x).
+The cos2x identity is also called the double-angle identity of the cosine function.

 Formula in terms of cos(x)